brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+**Slice**

+Super goofy horror film with lots of great folks.
+I think B movies can only rarely be made great from the start, and this one could’ve used a little less effort.

 **The Fast & the Furious** (rewatch)

 A few friends hadn’t watched this before, so we drank a bit, and had a rip-roaring good time seeing this again.
 Everyone is decked-out in the most late 90s gear, the camera work is bonkers, and the cars are cool, but painted like awful hot wheels.
 I _love_ this series.h